For many of us people (especially kid) Halloween is the best time of the year. You get to dress up in costume and eat candy – what’s not to love?

-It’s important to get high quality oils, to always dilute the oil or oils in a carrier oil, never give the oil to your dog internally and avoid using it with cats, birds, reptiles and fish.
+It’s important to get high-quality oils, to always dilute the oil or oils in a carrier oil, never give the oil to your dog internally and avoid using it with cats, birds, reptiles and fish.

 Recipe For General Fear or Anxiety

-Start with a carrier base For Topical Blends, such as:
+Start with a carrier base such as:

-- jojoba oil
+- 2 oz Jojoba oil